yuran93/code-challenge/README.md

 ```

 ```
-User each search component to search each item
+Use each search component to search each item (organizations, tickets, users)
 ```